 Vermont also already has in place certain programs to help support fossil fuel transition, through Tier 3 of the RES; already-deployed EV charging rates in certain utility territories; deployment of EV fast chargers (Level 3 and Level 2); and other strategies.

 Going forward, Vermont will require significant increased efforts to decarbonize transportation and heating, including through electrification.
-This in turn will require both customer-level investments in infrastructure to support electrification (panel upgrades, home chargers, storage, and distributed energy resources (DERs) including small-scale renewable generation), and well-coordinated load management to minimize infrastructure costs associated with peak demand.
+This in turn will require both investments in infrastructure to support customer electrification (panel upgrades, home chargers, storage, and distributed energy resources (DERs) including small-scale renewable generation), and well-coordinated load management to minimize infrastructure costs associated with peak demand.
 The overall electricity portfolio also must account for the type of increased demand that will come from these measures; energy requirements are expected to be significantly higher in winter compared to summer.
+Finally, as noted in many public comments and those of Climate Council members, there are tradeoffs involved in any energy choice – different environmental impacts and burdens will occur with each, including the catastrophic environmental harm that has come from the use of fossil fuels.
+Transparently recognizing that these harms are not all equivalent, and that the burdens of each fall differently, will be key to creating greater trust and accountability as we create a just transition.

 Pathway: Further decrease GHG emissions from electric sector purchases